mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 ```

 !!! tip "Tip"
-    By default, JuliaGrid uses LU factorization as the primary method for factorizing Jacobian matrix.
-Nevertheless, users have the flexibility to opt for QR factorization as an alternative method.
+    By default, JuliaGrid uses LU factorization as the primary method for factorizing the Jacobian matrix.
+Nevertheless, users can opt for KLU or QR factorization as an alternative method.

 The vector of increments that corresponds to the active power equations can be accessed using:
 ```@repl PowerFlowSolution